Yellow Cross (chemical warfare)

-Yellow Cross (Gelbkreuz) is a World War I chemical warfare agent usually based on mustard gas (also known as sulfur mustard, HS, Yperite, or Lost, among other names).
+Yellow Cross (Gelbkreuz) is a German World War I chemical warfare agent usually based on mustard gas (also known as sulfur mustard, HS, Yperite, or Lost, among other names).

 The original Gelbkreuz was a composition of 80–90% of sulfur mustard and 10–20% of tetrachloromethane or chlorobenzene as a solvent which lowered its viscosity and acted as an antifreeze, or, alternatively, 80% sulfur mustard, 10% bis(chloromethyl) ether, and 10% tetrachloromethane.
 A later formulation, Gelbkreuz 1, was a mixture of 40% ethyldichloroarsine, 40% ethyldibromoarsine, and 20% of bis(chloromethyl) ether.
 In some cases nitrobenzene, also highly toxic, was used to mask the material's characteristic odour.
 French "ypérite no.20" was a similar mixture of 80% sulfur mustard and 20% tetrachloromethane.

 Yellow Cross is also a generic World War I German marking for artillery shells with chemical payload affecting the skin.